Alachua County Personal Injury Lawyer

-Florida is one of several states that operate on a pure comparative fault rule with a 51% bar to recovery.
+Florida is one of several states that operate on a modified comparative fault rule with a 51% bar to recovery.
 This rule means that each party is liable for a portion of the damages equal to their percentage of responsibility in causing the accident.
 Sharing blame will directly influence your ability to recover compensation, and you cannot be mostly at fault.

 Suppose you are determined to be 20% responsible for a collision in Gainesville, Florida.
 As a result of the accident, you sustain $100,000 in damages.
-The pure comparative fault rule means that you would be able to recover only 80% of the damages.
+The modified comparative fault rule means that you would be able to recover only 80% of the damages.
 In other words, you could secure $80,000.
 However, if you are determined to be 51% or more responsible, you cannot recover any damages at all.

 If you have been blamed for an accident, don’t hesitate to call the Allen Law Firm.
 We will work hard to limit your liability and secure as much financial recovery as possible in your personal injury case.